If you’re curious about a Pug-Husky mix (otherwise known as a “Hug”), you’ve come to the right place.

 From then on, the breed became a favorite among mushers.

-Things To Consider Before Getting A Pug/Husky Mix
+3 Things To Consider Before Getting A Husky Pug Mix

-Here are things to consider before bringing a pug/husky mix into your life:
+Here are 3 things to consider before bringing a Husky Pug mix into your life:

-Genetics are random and while a puppy might end up being pug sized, maxing out at 18 pounds, it could just as easily end up weighing up to 60 pounds!
+Genetics are somewhat random and while a Husky Pug might end up being pug-sized, maxing out at 18 pounds, it could just as easily end up weighing up to 60 pounds!

 Huskies are known for having thick double coats and for shedding an extreme amount.
 Pugs, even with a shorter coat, also shed.

 If you’re looking for a dog that doesn’t need to be groomed, don’t consider the Husky Pug mixed breed… because you’ll have to keep up with removing the dead hair that lingers in their coats.

-An apartment likely isn’t the right setting for a Pug/Husky mix.
+An apartment likely isn’t the right setting for a Husky Pug mix.

 Just because a “Hug” is a mix of two breeds doesn’t mean it’s less likely to have health issues.

-Depending on which breed they take after the most, Pug/Husky mixes could be diagnosed with:
+Depending on which breed they take after the most, Husky Pug mixes could be diagnosed with:

-When a dog has stenotic nares, it means that their nostrils are narrowed.
+When a dog has stenotic nares, it means their nostrils are narrowed.

 This can cause snoring, snorting, and can make it difficult to breathe.
 Typically, stenotic nares need to be corrected via surgery.